 - The research results from Kylea’s facilitation of Holotropic Breathwork® in a residential substance abuse recovery program in the 1990s

 - An analysis of the elegant design of a Holotropic Breathwork® workshop or training module for employing the elements of breath and community to support the inner healing intelligence in the transformative process.

-- A seminal idea about the Jungian Inferior Function as a gateway for spiritual emergency.
+- A seminal idea about the Jungian Inferior Function as a gateway for spiritual emergence(y).

 Other chapters include:

-Kylea’s introductory course about InnerEthics® is available HERE.
-The course offers two CEs to licensed professionals.
+Kylea’s introductory courses about InnerEthics® are available HERE (ETHICS 101) and HERE (ETHICS 102.)
+Each course offers two CEs to licensed professionals.